robert-abela/malta-phishing-samples/README.md

 - personalised - yes | no
 - description - short description of phishing attempt
 - entity - e.g. Bov or MaltaPost (or None)
-- url - more details about the phishing attempt
+- moreinfo - more details about the phishing attempt